jrjml/jrjml.github.io/patrons/new-patron-policy-doc.md

 2. Patrons may not engage in obscenity, profanity, harassment, or abusive language.

-3. Patrons may not make phone calls unless in direct connection with computer related business.
+3. Patrons may only unless in direct connection with library business.

 4. Patrons may not consume food or beverages, unless in the meeting room, but only with permission.